conectado/conectado-blog/content/sharing-io-resources.md

 We will use the `bytes` crate as it'll allow us to manipulate the messages with less copying, and although it'll not be our focus, I want to discuss some points on copying.

 This function will work by taking the bytes of the incoming message and trying to parse them according to the protocol.
 If successful, it'll return a tuple of `(<id>, <bytes>)` with the bytes for the message with the intended recipient, consuming the bytes corresponding to the message from the original buffer.
-Otherwise, it'll return an error and leave the original buffer intact It will only parse a single message at a time.
+Otherwise, it'll return an error and leave the original buffer intact.
+It will only parse a single message at a time.

 ```rs
 struct ParseError;